What is full page magnifier? A full page magnifying glass, magnifying page reader, full

 is called presbyopia and a full page magnifier can help.

 Magnifier glass power and work distance: Select a

 full page magnifier with a power that will allow you to perform your task at a comfortable distance.
 The

-higher the power of the magnifying page the shorter the focal range(work distance) and the smaller the field of view.
+higher the power of the full page magnifier the shorter the focal range(work distance) and the smaller the field of

 magnify a whole page.
-Make reading more enjoyable with our optical quality Fresnel hands free full page magnifier
+Make reading more enjoyable with our optical quality Fresnel full page magnifier and

 your reading glasses.